 Ano Nuevo State Park

-The beautiful Ano Nuevo State Park consists of a vast area of Californian coast and also extends to the western slopes of the coastal mountains.
-There are marked walking trails and picnic areas.
-Parts of the state park are farming land where many crops and herbs, among other things rosemary is grown.
+The stunning, green Ano Nuevo State Park covers a vast area of uninhabited coastline and extends to the western slopes of the coastal mountains.

-But Ano Nuevo State Park is not really famous for its rosemary or hills, but for the elephant seals that gather in the area in great numbers in winter that is their breeding season every winter.
+But Ano Nuevo State Park is not really famous for its rosemary or hills, but for the elephant seals that gather in the area in great numbers in winter that is their breeding season.

 To see the Ano Nuevo elephant seal colony you will have to walk 3 miles (5 km) from the car park.
 There’s a well marked path from the car park’s south end.

-Elephant seals can be seen in Ano Nuevo State Park at most times or the year, at least in small numbers, but during their breeding season you can see a lot of them.
-At that time you are only allowed to go and watch the seals together with the park ranger.
+Elephant seals can be seen in Ano Nuevo State Park at most times or the year, at least in small numbers, but during their breeding season you will see many of them.
+During the breeding season you are only allowed to go and watch the colony together with the park ranger.

-Further down Highway 1 comes the next thing to see: the Natural Bridges State Beach located north of Santa Cruz.
+A bit further down Highway 1 comes the next place to see: Natural Bridges State Beach located north of Santa Cruz.

 Natural Bridges State Beach

-On Natural Bridges State Beach ocean waves have carved huge archways into sandstone cliffs.
-This makes the cliffs look like bridges which of course is what the beach’s name comes from.
+On Natural Bridges State Beach ocean waves have carved archways into sandstone cliffs.
+That made the cliffs look like bridges and also gave the beach its name.

 Natural Bridges State Park sea birds

-The state park itself has a small and protected sandy beach with pretty tidewater pools.
+The state park itself consists of a small protected sandy beach, a very pretty one with unusual tidewater pools.

-West Cliff Walk, or West Cliff Drive, is between Natural Bridges State Beach and the Lighthouse Field State Beach just north of Santa Cruz.
-It is a 3 mile scenic walk or bike route (also a driving route) along the Pacific Ocean.
+West Cliff Walk, also called West Cliff Drive, is between Natural Bridges State Beach and the next beach, Lighthouse Field State Beach in Santa Cruz.
+It is a 3 mile scenic walking or biking route (also a driving route) along the Pacific Ocean.

-Lighthouse Point at the south end is a good place for whale and dolphin watching, but you might also see big sea mammals elsewhere on the coast.
+Lighthouse Point at the south end of the drive is a good place for whale and dolphin watching, but you might also see big sea mammals elsewhere on the coast.

 West Cliff Drive, California